 - Review your deductibles.
 Look at the comprehensive and collision deductibles to make sure they fit your current financial situation and the age of your car.

-- Keep records of improvements to your automobile.
+- Keep records of improvements to your car.

 Life, Accident, and Health Insurance

-- Verify whether your health plan is fully funded or self-funded.
+- Ask if your health plan is fully funded or self-funded.
 It might not be obvious.